 e - distance from the centre of gravity to the centre of motion in m

-ω - angular velocity of the rotating eccentric disc in l/s
+ω - angular speed of the eccentric disc in 1/s

 Motor Rotation Speed